apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/pro_scraping.md

             return;
         }

-        // We copied and pasted the extraction code from previous chapters. const sites = $('div.site-listing');
+        // We copied and pasted the extraction code from previous lessons. const sites = $('div.site-listing');
         for (const site of sites) {
             const fields = $(site).find('div.td');